Flying Change

 12 Drawings, Each at 8 x 6 in.

-Flying Change revises the stop-motion documentation of The Horse on Motion series, opting instead for the art historical posture.
-This falsehood is articulated with the same objective formatting of Muybridge’s photographic motion studies.
+Flying Change revises the stop-motion documentation of The Horse in Motion series, opting instead for the art historical conception.
+This falsehood is articulated with the same objective formatting of Muybridge’s photographic motion studies, however, with the posture reconfigured to align with the antiquated perspective.

 Eadweard Muybridge